-Nancy McDaniel (Founding President) had a 28-year career in the Research Department at Leo Burnett.
+Nancy A. McDaniel (Founding President) had a 28-year career in the Research Department at Leo Burnett.
 She is the former co-owner of Dumela Contemporary African Art, contributing editor of GoInside Internet magazine, and a frequent volunteer for Chicago Greeters, Lincoln Park Zoo, and Earthwatch.
 She is a former Board member of the Goodman Theatre's Discovery Board and Wrightwood Neighbors Conservation Association.

 Ann Mommsen formerly worked as the Director of Special Events for Notre Dame High School and volunteers for B-HIV in Evanston, Dream Halloween and CAFFA (dealing with children affected by AIDS).